SlingMaster/LighthouseIOT/README.md

 To get into relaxation mode, I asked ChatGPT to create a short story.

-_On the seashore stood an old but reliable lighthouse.
+<i>On the seashore stood an old but reliable lighthouse.
 Its lights had guided ships for many years, helping sailors avoid dangers.
 The keeper of this lighthouse was Oleksandr Semenovych, a kind and wise man with a great sense of humor.
 In his free time, he was passionate about programming and design, creating incredible projects on his laptop.
 Additionally, Oleksandr Semenovych was a great wine enthusiast: he preferred red wine in winter and autumn, white wine in spring and summer, and especially valued orange wine, particularly Georgian.

 His best friend, a little Chihuahua named Archibald, or simply Archik, lived with him.
 Archik was an unusual dog: he had excellent logic and even aspired to a Junior IT position.
 Every evening, when Oleksandr Semenovych started his programming work, Archik would sit on his lap, attentively watching the process.